sodadata/docs/soda/new-documentation.md

 #### October 2, 2024
 * Added documentation of new parameters for the `soda-pandas-dask` package to address changed behavior when upgrading to version 1.6.4 or greater.
 See [Add optional parameter for `COUNT`]({% link soda/connect-dask.md %}#add-optional-parameter-for-count) and [Add optional parameter for text data conversion]({% link soda/connect-dask.md %}#add-optional-parameter-for-text-data-conversion).
+* Added example for `SampleRef` with Python Custom Sampler to direct users to a [bespoke location]({% link soda-cl/failed-row-samples.md %}#configure-a-python-custom-sampler) to find failed row samples for checks with failed test results.
+* Added details for [assigning global roles]({% link soda-cloud/roles-global.md %}#manage-global-roles) to users or user groups.

 #### September 30, 2024
 * Added [Soda Library Python API reference]({% link soda-library/python_api.md %}) documentation.